Abortion Pills in West Virginia: Options for Appalachian Communities

 West Virginia's Ban

 Near-total ban with limited exceptions: life/health emergency, rape (up to 8 weeks with police report), incest (up to 8 weeks for adults, 14 weeks for minors), and lethal fetal anomaly.
 Abortions must be performed in hospitals.
-Patients are not criminally liable.

 Why Telemedicine Matters Here